Smoked Chuck Roast (With Secret Ingredient)

 Smoked Beef Roast

 Smoking chuck roast allows the muscle to break down and the fat to render leading to a perfectly tender smoked chuck steak.
+Low and slow cooking helps, but tenderizing beef beforehand can make it even more flavorful and tender.

 Smoked Beef Chuck Roast